1980 World Series: Game 6

 While third baseman Schmidt was the official MVP of the 1980 World Series, the Babe Ruth Award (another World Series MVP) was given to closer McGraw.

+Despite the loss, Royals first baseman Willie Aikens had a phenomenal World Series, batting .400 with 8 hits (out of 20 times at bat), 8 RBIs and 4 homeruns.

 Composite box

 1980 World Series (4–2): Philadelphia Phillies (N.L.) over Kansas City Royals (A.L.)

 Broadcasting

-NBC broadcast the Series on television, with play-by-play announcer Joe Garagiola, color commentators Tony Kubek and Tom Seaver, and field reporter Merle Harmon.
+NBC broadcast the World Series on television, with play-by-play announcer Joe Garagiola, color commentators Tony Kubek and Tom Seaver, and field reporter Merle Harmon.
 Bryant Gumbel anchored the pre- and post-game shows, while former pitching great Bob Gibson and umpire Ron Luciano also contributed to NBC's coverage.
+This would be the final World Series where Garagiola was the sole play-by-play announcer on television.
+The next time NBC broadcast a World Series, Garagiola split play-by-play duties with Dick Enberg.
+After that series, he was demoted to color commentator to make room for Vin Scully.

-Independent station WPHL-TV in Philadelphia, the Phillies' television rights holder, simulcasted NBC's broadcast to its local viewers.
+Independent station WPHL-TV in Philadelphia, the Phillies' television rights holder, simulcast NBC's broadcast to its local viewers.
 Phillies broadcasters Richie Ashburn, Harry Kalas, Tim McCarver, and Andy Musser hosted a locally produced pregame show prior to each of the six games.
+During WPHL's coverage of Game 6, the station lost power for a whole hour when a Philadelphia Electric transmitter that carried its local broadcast of the game stopped working.

-CBS Radio also carried the Series nationally, with Vin Scully handling the play-by-play and Sparky Anderson the color commentary.
+CBS Radio also carried the World Series nationally, with Vin Scully handling the play-by-play and Sparky Anderson the color commentary.
 Win Elliot anchored the pre-and post-game shows for the network.